 Abstract

-Ancient whole genome multiplication (WGM) is cyclical and ubiquitous in flowering plants, with many lineages having experienced multiple rounds of duplication, each followed by substantial gene loss.
-The process of gene fractionation may be biased with respect to homoeologs, often with over-expression of genes in the less fractionated (LF) relative to more fractionated (MF) regions.
-The correlation between fractionation and expression has been hypothesized to arise via positional-effect down-regulation of genes via silencing of local transposable elements (TEs).
-Using comparative genomics and analysis of synteny, we report that the genomic signatures of biased fractionation of homoeologous segments remain evident in the paleopolyploid genome of modern diploid cotton (Gossypium), which underwent a 5- to 6-fold ploidy increase around 60 million years ago.
-As in other species, biased gene loss is associated with over-expression of genes in LF regions.
-Furthermore we report that LF and MF regions can be clearly differentiated via several genomic signatures despite the antiquity of the WGM event.
-For example, MF regions have elevated GC content, higher transposon (TE) density and elicit preferential mapping of siRNAs, when compared with LF regions.
-Contrary to expectations, we show that global gene expression levels are not influenced by TE proximity, nor local siRNA targeting, both of which are therefore unlikely to be the primary drivers of biased fractionation.
-We propose an alternative scenario in which repeat content per se and differential recombination rates may be responsible for biased fractionation of sub-genomes following WGM.
+The role of gene duplication in evolution has long been recognized.
+Indeed, ancient whole genome multiplication (WGM) is cyclical and ubiquitous in flowering plants, each round followed by substantial gene loss (fractionation).
+Fractionation may be biased with respect to homoeologs, often with over-expression of genes in less fractionated (LF) relative to more fractionated (MF) regions, hypothesized to arise through down-regulation of genes via silencing of local transposable elements (TEs).
+We report the genomic signatures of biased fractionation remain evident in the paleopolyploid genome of diploid cotton, despite 60 million years of evolution.
+Our data extend the evolutionary depth over which these signatures can be detected, suggesting that, hitherto, the long term impact of bias fractionation has not been fully realized.
+In cotton biased fractionation is associated with over-expression of genes in LF regions whereas MF regions exhibit elevated GC content, higher TE density and preferential mapping of siRNAs.
+Contrary to previous observations, we show that gene expression is not influenced by TE proximity, nor siRNA targeting, both of which are therefore unlikely to be primary drivers of biased fractionation.
+We propose repeat content per se and differential recombination rates may drive biased fractionation following WGM.

 Significance Statement